TokenBrice/blog/content/posts/2020/lien-finance.md

 Stablecoins are the base currency of DeFi - we could even argue they were key to get the scene started - indeed, volatility makes most of the lending/borrowing scenario complex if not impossible.

 Luckily for us, **the "stablecoin offer" expanded dramatically over the last few years**.
 On top of habitual DAI and USDT, we saw USDC & sUSD getting increasingly adopted in DeFi.
-USDC has a lot going for him - most notably a peg well maintained and very decent liquidity.
+USDC has obvious advantages - most notably a peg well maintained and very decent liquidity.

 However, **just like USDT, an USDC balance can be seized or frozen at any time** - at the sole discretion of Circle.
 As USDC is used more and more as collateral, this issue raises serious concerns.